Recognize risks. Understanding interrelations.

-The Berlin Longterm Observation of Vascular Events Study (BeLOVE) is an observational clinical cohort study of patients with existing cardiovascular disease (including acute coronary syndrome, stroke, heart failure, acute kidney injury), or type 2 diabetes, who have a very high risk of future cardiovascular events.
-Patients are enrolled on occasion of an acute event in association with hospitalisation at Charité or with long-standing diabetes in a joint effort of primarily four disciplines: neurology, cardiology, endocrinology and nephrology.
+The Berlin Longterm Observation of Vascular Events Study (BeLOVE) is an observational patient based clinical cohort study of patients with existing cardiovascular disease (including acute cerebrovascular disorder, acute coronary syndrome, acute heart failure, and acute kidney injury will be included, together with patients without an index event but a comparably increased risk to develop a cardiovascular event.
+Patients are enrolled on occasion of an acute event in association with hospitalisation at Charité or within the Charité outpatient clinics for the reference group.

 The aim of BeLOVE to improve short- and long-term prediction and mechanistic understanding of cardiovascular disease progression and outcomes in these very high risk patients, both in the acute as well as in the chronic phase, in order to provide the basis for improved, individualized management.

 Cardiovascular disease (CVD) is the leading cause of premature death worldwide with multiple forms of organ dysfunction, comorbidities, impaired health-related quality of life as well as frailty and dependency in the elderly.
 Patients experiencing an acute vascular event are at very high risk for subsequent events affecting the same or other organs.
 This patient group has a heavy disease burden and consumes a large proportion of health care resources.
 However, despite the overall poor prognosis, individual courses are highly variable, suggesting a yet poorly understood complexity of the underlying pathomechanisms that determine either recovery and stabilization or Progression.